System Design Space

 2020+

-Python becomes the default language in research, MLOps, and applied AI through a mature ecosystem stack.
+Python becomes one of the standard languages for research, MLOps, and applied AI products through a mature package ecosystem.

 2025